Zaiwen/Entity_Resolution_Junwei_HU/README.md

 Blocking includes structural embedding, attribute embedding, and vector computation, respectively.
 structural embedding reference https://ericdongyx.github.io/metapath2vec/m2v.html
 attribute embedding reference https://github.com/rcap107/embdi and https://github.com/qcri/DeepBlocker
+By using the above embedding methods, vectorization of the property graph is completed based on its structure and attribute.
+The obtained embedding vector will be input into the LSH algorithm, which is a commonly used nearest neighbor search method in high-dimensional spaces.
 vector computation reference https://github.com/falconn-lib/falconn
 Through the above operations, we will obtain blocks based on structural similarity and blocks based on attribute similarity respectively, and then merge them to obtain new blocks.